j.r. ignacio 🎨👨💻

 What would be your dream setup?

-I’d probably get an iPad Pro with the Magic Keyboard as a daily driver and a 4K display to replace my current monitor for heavier workloads.
+I’d probably get an iPad mini with an Apple Pencil as a daily driver and a 4K display to replace my current monitor for heavier workloads.
 Plus, a Sennheiser MOMENTUM 4 Wireless for downtime listening.

 Inspired by usesthis.com